Simsso/Haskell-Studies/README.md

 The `=>` is called **typeclass arrow**.
 The right associative **type constructor for functions** `->` realizes currying: `f :: a -> a -> a` is read as `f :: a -> (a -> a)`.
 Due to currying, functions can be partially applied.
 Infix operators can be partially applied to a first or second parameter, e.g. `(2^)` or `(^2)`.

 **Polymorphism** is the provision of a single interface to entities of different types.
-In Haskell it is either _parametric_ or _constrained_ (or _bounded_).
+In Haskell it is either _parametric_ or _constrained_ (aka. _bounded_, _ad-hoc_).
 The former is polymorphism that accepts any type, whereas the latter accepts only some types.
 Multiple class constrains must be wrapped in parentheses: `f :: (Eq a, Num b) => a -> b`.
 The opposite of polymorphism is _monomorphism_, in Haskell called _concrete_.
+Applied to variables, polymorphism is a property of variables which may refer to more than one concrete type.

+**Type inference** is the process of determining a variables _principle type_ by looking at the way it is being used.
+The **principle type** is the most generic type that can be assigned to a variable.